Create a pie chart

 Example

-In this example, we want to see the proportion of male vs female beneficiaries.
+In this example, we want to visualize the proportions of male vs. female beneficiaries.

 Parameter Chosen option for the parameter